slicervm/docs.slicervm.com/docs/getting-started/install.md

 # Installation

+Don't wait for the perfect system.
+Slicer can run practically anywhere.

 ## System requirements

 Any reasonably modern computer can run Slicer, the requirements are very low - x86_64 or Arm64 (including the Raspberry Pi).